AkazaAkane/other-projects/README.md

-# other projects
+# Other projects

-The folder contains other python projects
+The folder contains other python projects (but mainly practices).

 ## Installation